raae/gatsby-transformer-cloudinary/CONTRIBUTING.md

 ### Reporting Bugs 🐛

-Here we guide you through submitting a bug report.
+Here we guide you in submitting a bug report.
 If you follow these guidelines you will help maintainers understand your report 📝, reproduce the behavior 💻 💻, and find related reports 🔎.

-When you are creating a bug report, please include as many details as possible.
+When you write your bug report, please write up as many details as you can.

 #### How Do I Submit A Good Bug Report? 🐞